avosa/my-cheat-sheet/ruby_and_rails/rails_commands.md

 ## Starting a local server

-When you run `rails server` all dependencies/gems required by your Rails app are auto-loaded This is sometimes called "booting" or loading the "Rails environment"
+When you run `rails server` all dependencies/gems required by your Rails app are auto-loaded<br>
+This is sometimes called "booting" or loading the "Rails environment"

 It starts a web server named **WebRick**, which is a piece of ruby code which binds itself to a port on your computer and starts listening to incoming HTTPS requests